-Take all your resources and focus them on the activities you know will have the most impact in moving your target to buy your brand.
-Where as most brands seem to spread their resources across 50 activities, I usually recommend only 9 activities.
-I believe that 3 strategies with 3 tactics per strategy gives you 9 activities that you can do an amazing job against.
+Whereas most brands seem to spread their resources across 50 activities, I usually recommend only 9 activities.
+I believe that 3 strategies with 3 tactics per strategy give you 9 activities that you can do an amazing job against.
 I’d put my 9 up against your 50 any day.
 For a BLOWFISH strategy, I’d recommend you only do 3 activities and do them well.
 If you know your concept is better than the product, focus on advertising, if you know your product is better than the concept then focus on trial.
-If it’s a consumer driven brand, put all your money on the consumer and let them search and demand the product.
-But if it’s about being on shelf, then focus on the retailers.
-When I was in the confectionary business, we had such a unique format on Listerine strips that we spent all our money on sampling before we even got to shelf.
-The product was so unique, people wanted to share their secret.
-We were able to track that consumers were sharing a pack of 24 strips with up to 13 people, so that the consumers were doing the work for us.
+If it’s a consumer-driven brand, put all your money on the consumer and let them search and demand the product.
+But if it’s about being on the shelf, then focus on the retailers.
+When I was in the confectionery business, we had such a unique format on Listerine strips that we spent all our money on sampling before we even got to the shelf.
+The product was so unique, people wanted to share their secrets.
+We were able to track that consumers were sharing a pack of 24 strips with up to 13 people so that the consumers were doing the work for us.
 In our first share period, we were the #1 brand.

 Where Your Focus Shows Up